BrenoTeixeira/health_insurance_ranking/README.md

 **Step 00.
 Data Collection:** Collect the data from a Postgres database.
 Split the data into train and test.

 **Step 01.
-Data Description:** Use descriptive statistics to have an initial comprehension of the data.
-Check the did mension of the data and inconsistencies - missing values, data types, and duplicates.
+Data Description:** Utilize descriptive statistics to gain an initial understanding of the dataset.
+Check the dimension of the data and inconsistencies - missing values, data types, and duplicates.

 **Step 02.
-Feature Engineering:** Create a mind map of Hypothesis, and make transformations in some features.
+Feature Engineering:** Create a mind map of the Hypothesis, and make transformations in some features.

 **Step 03.
 Data Filtering:** This step was not necessary.

 **Step 04.
 Exploratory Data Analysis:** Univariate analysis of each variable with respect to the target variable.
-Bivariate analysis (Numerical x Numerical, Numerical x Cetegorical and Categorical x Categorial) in relation to the target variable.
+Bivariate analysis (Numerical x Numerical, Numerical x Categorical and Categorical x Categorial) in relation to the target variable.
 Multivariate analysis and hypothesis validation.

 **Step 05.
 Data Preparation:** Defining the encoding methods for categorical variables and scaling methods for numerical variables.